-Here’s a simple and fun science experiment that can be used to teach children about Action and Reaction.
-The force from the air moving in one direction propels the balloon in the other direction, much like a rocket.
+3-2-1 Blast Off!
+This simple and fun science experiment teaches children about Action and Reaction.
+Using everyday household items, children learn how the force of air moving in one direction can propel balloon in the opposite direction, much like a rocket!

 Watch the Balloon Rocket Science Experiment